zhelezkov/Chip8Emu/README.md

 `Assembler.log` - it's a log with all errors, variables, labels, and other information

 # DisAssembler
+Using the command line, run chip8disasm.exe by the bin file name as a parameter.
+As a result, you will get a assembler file.

 # Thanks for watching
 If you have any questions or find a bug, please contact us: [rsredsq](https://github.com/rsredsq) or [scrat98](https://github.com/scrat98).